Dasun Shanaka: Domestic and T20 franchise career

 On 5 February 2023, in International League T20 against Mumbai Indians Emirates Dasun scored 15th T20 half century.
 He scored unbeaten 58 runs from 36 balls.
 He also put 122 run partnership with Sikander Raza and brought 7 wicket victory for Dubai Capitals.
 Due to his knock Dasun won player of the match award.

 In the Eliminator match Mumbai Indians Emirates beat Dubai Capitals at Sharjah.
 They are left of the tournament.
 Later Same month Shanaka joined with Rangpur Riders in Bangladesh Premier League 2023.
 He played two matches in BPL 2023 and he took 4 wickets.
 In February 2023 he signed with Peshawar Zalmi in Pakistan Super League.
 In April 2023, he was signed by Gujarat Titans for the 2023 Indian Premier League as a replacement player for Kane Williamson.

+In May 2026, he was signed by Galle Gallants as the "Local Icon Player" for the 2026 Lanka Premier League.
+Gallants won their maiden Lanka Premier League title under his captaincy.

+In June 2026, he was signed by the Seattle Orcas for the 2026 Major League Cricket season.
+On 5 July 2026, Shanaka took a double hat-trick, the first in MLC history, earning 4 wickets on the final 4 balls of the match against the Texas Super Kings, as the Orcas won a low scoring match by 9 runs.
+Shanaka won player of the match for this performance.

+In July 2026, he was signed by the St Kitts & Nevis Patriots for the 2026 Caribbean Premier League.
+On 3 September, 2026, Shanaka hit the fastest century in CPL history, off 39 balls against the Saint Lucia Kings.
+He finished with an unbeaten 121 runs of 43 balls, making it the highest strike rate for a century innings in the league.

 International career

 Debut years

 He was named in Sri Lanka's Twenty20 International (T20I) squad for their series against Pakistan in July 2015.
 He made his T20I debut on 1 August 2015 as the 58th T20I cap for Sri Lanka.

 He made his Test debut for Sri Lanka on 19 May 2016 against England on the same tour.
 He was the 134th Test player for Sri Lanka.
 He took his first Test wicket by dismissing England captain Alastair Cook.
 Though he took 3 for 46 runs, he only scored 4 runs in the two innings, and Sri Lanka lost the match by an innings and 88 runs.

 He made his One Day International (ODI) debut against Ireland on 16 June 2016.
 Shanaka scored 42 runs from 19 balls.
 Bowling, he took five wickets for 42 runs.
 He became the twelfth player, and third Sri Lankan, to take five wickets on debut in an ODI.
 After the two matches against Ireland, he was named as the player of the series.